LHNCBC/CDE/platforms.md

 ### Axioms:
  - Data elements can be closely related.
 E.g., month of birth and year of birth are closely related.
 Should they be two elements or one with sub-components.
  - Similarities in modelling data by Common Data Models (e.g., OMOP, PCORNet, Sentinel) and FHIR standard provide binding knowledge on what should be grouped and how  (e.g., eGFR date and eGRF value).
-This is called EHR data convention.
+This is called `EHR data convention`.
- -
+ - Entity-Attribute-Value paradigm provides a long form of representation of data.
+Long format is preferred.
+See https://r4ds.had.co.nz/tidy-data.html

-### Grouped data elements
+### Grouped data elements (definitions)
-Two data elements are grouped if they appear on the same row in a common data model that uses a relational database.
+- Two data elements are grouped (*row-grouped*) if they appear on the same row in a common data model that uses a relational database (e.g., eGFR date, eGFR value are grouped).
 If a study has split a grouped data elements into two independent elements, it is not considered compliant with `Good Clinical Data Practice`.

+- Two data elements are grouped (*EAV-grouped*) and subsumed under a higher EAV data element if in a Common Data Model they are modelled as two rows in table that reflects an *EHR data convention* (e.g., eGFR and HIV viral load are grouped).